-When Nancy’s sister, Ann, fell ill in middle school and had a long recuperation facing her, her parents bought her a guitar to help her pass the time.
+When Nancy’s sister Ann fell ill in middle school and had a long recuperation facing her, her parents bought her a guitar to help her pass the time.
 Not long after that guitar appeared in the home, Nancy commandeered it and made it her own instrument; soon becoming very accomplished.

 Initially, Heart gained notoriety in Canada, and then later in the United States.
 The group became popular in the early to mid-1970s and were really hot for a few years.
 Hard rock and heavy metal was their inspiration.
-Their style resonated with young audiences and they released popular songs including, Magic Man, Crazy on You, Barracuda, What About Love? and Dog and Butterfly.
-These songs and others bring back priceless memories of my teen years.
+Their style resonated with young audiences and they released popular songs including "Magic Man," "Crazy on You," "Barracuda," "Heartless," and "Straight On."

 By the early 1980s, Heart had not lost its talent but had lost some interest with listeners and audiences.
 It wasn’t long, though, before they regrouped and made a successful comeback in 1985 with more of a pop-friendly sound, which brought even more success than they could have hoped for.
 To date, Heart has sold over 35 million records, worldwide.
 Among other distinctions, the group was inducted into the Rock and Roll Hall of Fame in 2013.

 Nancy Wilson was part of Heart and Heart was part of Nancy Wilson.
 Heart, however, is not all there is to Nancy Wilson.
 Nancy’s talent always spoke and speaks for itself.
-She is a very talented and accomplished lead guitarist, which is not necessarily the norm for a woman.
+She is a very talented and accomplished guitarist, which is not necessarily the norm for a woman.
 In addition to her instrumental abilities, Nancy is also a singer and songwriter.
 She has been a driving force in the music industry; admired by both men and women.

 Nancy Wilson is a modest person who has been in the spotlight all of these years.
 Aside from that, she is a regular person.
 Nancy has achieved and secured financial security by investing the money she has earned as a musician over the years.
-At the age of 63, she is worth quite a few bucks and is quite comfortable.
+At the age of 65, she is worth quite a few bucks and is quite comfortable.

 Like it?
 Share with your friends!